- How do I contact the Kinship Navigator Program?

 As long as the child(ren) remain in your care and is/are under age 18, or 21 and disabled.

-Top ^No. You may be a neighbor or someone with a close emotional relationship to the child.
-However, if you are not related, you must obtain kinship legal guardianship to access Kinship services, as well as a variety of other government assistance programs.
+No. You may be a neighbor or someone with a close emotional relationship to the child.
+However, you must be able to prove you are the primary caregiver of the child.